 Working in the UK

 We recommend that all occupational therapists wanting to work in the UK make themselves fully aware of the national policies and legislation in each of the Four UK Countries - Wales, Scotland, Northern Ireland and England.

 Employment opportunities for occupational therapists in the UK are more limited than they have been in past years due to service restructuring and financial pressures, particularly in the National Health Service.
 It may therefore take some time to find a suitable position.
 The introduction of a points based system for non EEA or Swiss nationals to enter the UK to work has also made it more difficult for occupational therapists to come to the UK from outside Europe.

 To practice in the UK you must be registered with the Health and Care Professions Council (HCPC), the Regulatory Body.
 ‘Occupational therapist’ is a legally protected title which may only be used by registered occupational therapists.
 In order to get registered, applicants must fulfil the HCPC criteria which includes professional indemnity insurance and CPD requirements.
 Membership of BAOT provides this insurance as part of the BAOT membership benefits.
-You can join BAOT at: www.cot.co.uk/join-baot/join-baot
+Join BAOT at www.cot.co.uk/join-baot

 Registration Department The Health and Care Professions Council (HCPC)